If you’re facing a probation violation charge, it’s imperative that you contact an experienced Minnesota criminal defense attorney right away.

 Unfortunately, it is not uncommon for individual on probation in Minnesota to violate the terms of their probation.
 Some of the most common probation violations include:

 - Failure to appear for a court date

 - Committing a new crime

-- Willful failure to pay restitution or a fine when you have the ability to pay
+- Failure to pay restitution or a fine when you have the ability

 - Failure to report to your probation officer